Kolkata Monorail: 2016

 In 2016, the plan was revived.
-A 70 km corridor from Budge Budge to Ruby on EM Bypass, via Budge Budge Trunk Road, New Alipore and Prince Anwar Shah Road, was proposed, to connect parts South 24 Parganas with the Kolkata Metro Line 6.
+A 70 km corridor from Budge Budge to Ruby on EM Bypass, via Budge Budge Trunk Road, New Alipore and Prince Anwar Shah Road, was proposed, to connect parts South 24 Parganas with the Orange Line.
 The state industry promotion and development board approved the proposal submitted by Burn Standard.
 Thus, Burn Standard was the implementation agency of the project in PPP model with Government of West Bengal, at a cost of Rs.
 4,216 crore.
 The Physical construction was planned to begin by March 2017 with a 3-year deadline.
 The project again came to a halt after few years.

 2018

 West Bengal Housing & Infrastructure Development Corporation in October 2018 proposed monorail for New Town, the fast-growing planned satellite city of Kolkata and Salt Lake, another planned city adjacent to New Town.
 The feasibility study was conducted and cost evaluation of the project was done.
-The line would start at Ultandanga, and pass via Salt Lake Sector I & III and would end at New Town, thus connecting Kolkata Metro Line 2 and Kolkata Metro Line 6.
+The line would start at Ultandanga, and pass via Salt Lake Sector I & III and would end at New Town, thus connecting Green Line and Orange Line.
 The total cost of project was estimated at Rs.
 4500 crore.

 Current status

-Again in 2020, Braithwaite & Co., started talks with Government of West Bengal to setup monorail in the state.
+Again in 2020, Braithwaite & Co., started talks with Government of West Bengal to set up monorail in the state.
 It is planned to run between Sealdah and Titagarh.
 The corridor is still in planning stage.
 In February 2020, New Town Kolkata Development Authority (NKDA) shelved the monorail proposal in and around New Town, and preferred to opt for a cheaper ropeway system.